TadiT7/treble_experimentations_wiki/Nokia-1-Plus.md

 You must wipe data / factory reset under stock recovery + stock ROM before flashing this treble GSI, don't use fastboot to erase userdata (either format userdata, -w or flash userdata are not acceptable).
 Otherwise you'll only get less than 1GB free storage space to use.

-To install Android 12 based custom ROM under [last Android 11 firmware](https://android.googleapis.com/packages/ota-api/package/0abc215a4a29b1800c35cbc27fe36767a03b1977.zip), you need to extract boot.img and flash it to your phone with following command:
+To install Android 12 based custom ROM under [last Android 11 firmware](https://android.googleapis.com/packages/ota-api/package/0abc215a4a29b1800c35cbc27fe36767a03b1977.zip), you need to extract boot.img and flash it to your phone with following command before you flash system:

 ```fastboot --disable-verity --disable-verification flash boot boot.img```
 ***